ageron/handson-ml2/docker/README.md

 ### Prepare the image (once)

-The first option is to pull the image from Docker Hub (this will download over 2.3 GB of data):
+The first option is to pull the image from Docker Hub (this will download about 1.9 GB of compressed data):

 ```bash
 $ docker pull ageron/handson-ml2